 It is a requirement of your Tier 4 visa that you attend your course regularly and engage fully with your programme of study.
 The University uses a range of tools to monitor attendance; please ensure you understand fully what attendance is expected of you on your programme of study.

 If you are on a taught programme and are not well and unable to attend timetabled sessions or are unwell and unable to engage in study, you should contact your course leader or academic advisor and you should email email@example.com.

-Please ensure you include your full name and University number (G…) in any email to email@example.com.
-If you are on a research programme and are not well and unable to engage in study, you should contact your Director of Study and you should email Help4researchstudent@uclan.ac.uk (please ensure you include your full name and University number (G…).
+Please ensure you include your full name and University Registration Number (this can be found on your offer letter or on the back of your UCLan card) in any email to firstname.lastname@example.org.
+If you are on a research programme and are not well and unable to engage in study, you should contact your Director of Study and you should email Help4researchstudent@uclan.ac.uk (please ensure you include your full name and University Registration Number.

 Some students will need to register with the police when studying in the UK.

 If you need to register with the police, you must make an appointment with them either before you arrive in the UK or no more than 7 days after arrival.

 The following documents provide useful information on how to make and appointment with the Police in order to complete your registration.